 Earlier in the day, we made an attempt to get noticed on the Today Show.
 Like the lackadaisical travelers we have become, we rolled out of bed a little too late, our tardiness a result of the world’s worst case of jet lag paired with late nights spent working on this blog and scanning potential houses and rentals in Maryland.
 To say we were exhausted was an understatement.

 Unfortunately, we arrived at the Today Show too late to get a five second cameo appearance, which we learned are filmed prior to the 7 0’clock start of the show.
 Hoping for the best, we grabbed spots in the crowd, hoping to be seen on camera fly-bys and aerial shots.

-As we were standing in the crowd, our Earth Trekkers sign and our Around the World sign did attract a lot of attention from those around us (just not from the people we really wanted to attract, the Today Show staff that works the crowd).
-We did receive several comments of “why are you standing out here, not inside, being interviewed by Matt or Savannah?”
-Earlier this month, our emails to the Today Show were almost completely ignored, our story just not Today Show worthy.
+As we stood in the crowd, our Earth Trekkers sign and our Around the World sign did attract a lot of attention from those around us (just not from the people we really wanted to attract, the Today Show staff that works the crowd).
+We received several comments of “why are you standing out here, not inside, being interviewed by Matt or Savannah?”

 Towards the end of the filming, the crowds thinned out, giving us a front row spot and then two seconds on camera.
-It was here that the Today Show crew finally noticed our signs, spoke to us about our adventures, took down our information, and hopefully this will make it to the right person for a future short segment on our Earth Trekkers adventures.
-Probably nothing will come of it but it is still worth the try.
+It was here that the Today Show crew noticed our signs, spoke to us about our adventures, took down our information, and hopefully this will make it to the right person for a future short segment on our Earth Trekkers adventures.

 Back at our hotel, we packed up our things, lugged our backpacks across Manhattan in 94 degree heat to the Megabus, and were transported back to Maryland and our two very excited moms.